OfficeDev/office-js-docs-pr/docs/quickstarts/powerpoint-quickstart.md

     ![A screenshot of PowerPoint with the Show Taskpane button highlighted](../images/powerpoint_quickstart_addin_1c.png)

-3. Scroll to the bottom of the task pane and choose the **Run** link to insert the text "Hello World" into the current slide.
+3. At the bottom of the task pane, choose the **Run** link to insert the text "Hello World" into the current slide.

     ![A screenshot of PowerPoint with an image of a dog and the text 'Hello World` displayed on the slide](../images/powerpoint_quickstart_addin_3c.png)